gospel-desk/www.logstown.com/_posts/2020-03-27-first-three-iconographers.md

 ---

-[Jonathan Pageau](https://pageaucarvings.com/), another Canadian, is to carve the [Centurion](/the-twelve-believers/the-centurion/).
+[Jonathan Pageau](https://pageaucarvings.com/), also a Canadian, is to carve the [Centurion](/the-twelve-believers/the-centurion/).
 I knew of Jonathan from the masthead of the [Orthodox Arts Journal](https://orthodoxartsjournal.org/), and from his social media presence through [The Symbolic